barr-code/to-do_list/README.md

 ##To-Do List
-Using Meteor's tutorial, I build this to do list.
+Using [Meteor's tutorial](https://www.meteor.com/try), I built this to do list.

 ### Languages and Tools
 ```